KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 Services are not injected into the view hierarchy, and must be passed around.
 KeyboardKit uses init injection for both state and services.
 Examples of services are the ``KeyboardActionHandler`` which handles ``KeyboardAction``s, ``FeedbackService``, etc.

-You can easily modify any state and replace any service with custom implementations.
-For instance, here we disable autocomplete with the shared ``AutocompleteContext`` and replace the standard ``KeyboardActionHandler`` with a custom one:
+You can replace any services with custom implementations.
+For instance, here we replace the standard ``KeyboardActionHandler``:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {